 Nominations open for EY Entrepreneur of the Year awards

-This year’s awards will see 24 companies selected to compete across three categories
+Some 24 entrepreneurs will be selected to compete across three categories this year

-Nominations have opened for the 2020 EY Entrepreneur of the Year awards, which are now in their 23rd year.
+Nominations have opened for this year’s EY Entrepreneur of the Year awards, which is now in its 24th year.

 This year’s programme will see 24 companies from across the island selected to compete across three categories – emerging, industry and international – with eight finalists chosen per award.

 “Entrepreneurs will be a central part of the recovery in Ireland following the Covid-19 pandemic and we are keen to hear from a broad array of nominees, across industries, age, gender, location and background,” said Roger Wallace, EY’s partner lead for the awards.